Young Thug: 2010–2013: Early career and record deal

-2014: Rise to popularity and label issues
+2014–2016: Rise to popularity, label issues, Barter 6 and Slime Season series

-In January 2014, Young Thug revealed that he had been offered $8.5 million to sign to Future's Freebandz record label.
-In March 2014, Young Thug's affiliation with Cash Money Records and its chief executive officer (CEO) Birdman, resulted in much speculation in the media about him signing to the label.
-The label's publicist later stated this was untrue.
-On March 28, 2014, Ronald "Caveman" Rosario, director of Urban Music at 1017 Distribution, cleared the situation, stating that Young Thug signed a management deal with Birdman's Rich Gang, not a record deal, and is still signed to 1017 Brick Squad.
+In January 2014, Young Thug revealed that he had been offered $8.5 million to sign to rapper Future's Freebandz record label.
+In March 2014, Young Thug's affiliation with Cash Money Records and its CEO, Birdman, led to speculation about him signing to the label, though the label's publicist later denied the rumors.
+On March 28, 2014, Ronald "Caveman" Rosario, director of Urban Music at 1017 Distribution, addressed the situation, stating that Young Thug signed a management deal—not a record deal—with Birdman's Rich Gang, and is still signed to 1017 Brick Squad.

-In 2014, Thug also recorded several songs with Kanye West, who praised him for his ability to make songs so fast.
+In 2014, Young Thug recorded several songs with Kanye West, who praised him for his ability to make songs quickly.
 Thug announced that he had upcoming mixtapes with Rich Homie Quan, Chief Keef and Bloody Jay.
 Young Thug would go on to be featured on the March 2014 cover of The Fader.
-On March 11, 2014, his debut single "Stoner", was serviced to rhythmic contemporary radio in the United States by Asylum and Atlantic Records.
-On March 24, 2014, Thug stated his debut album would be titled Carter 6, referencing the highly acclaimed Tha Carter album series by American hip hop superstar Lil Wayne, who has been the biggest influence in Young Thug's music career.
+On March 11, 2014, his debut single "Stoner" was serviced to rhythmic contemporary radio in the United States by Asylum and Atlantic Records.
+On March 24, 2014, Young Thug stated his debut album would be titled Carter VI, referencing the highly acclaimed Tha Carter album series by American hip-hop superstar Lil Wayne, who has been the biggest influence in Young Thug's music career.